bucket-0224/FlameLauncher/README.md

 ### Overview

-PingLauncher runs Minecraft: Java Edition on Android.
+FlameLauncher runs Minecraft: Java Edition on Android.
 It is a **derivative of PojavLauncher and ZalithLauncher 2 (ZL2)**:

 - It reuses PojavLauncher's battle-tested native bridges — JNI / EGL / OSMesa context bridges, LWJGL & exec hooks, and the AWT (Caciocavallo) stubs.
 - It adapts several launch-orchestration approaches from ZL2 — NeoForge classpath handling, GLFW 3.4 method stubbing, Forge/NeoForge early-window handling, and hotbar hit-testing.